Sujoydatta26/100-days-of-code/log.md

 	ToDo:
 		Add a viewpager inside the main class and import fragment and add contents to it dynamically using an adapter.

+Day 19:

+	Progress:
+		Got an interview call tomorrow from Apsolutio technologies, kolkata.
+Had been preparing for the interview.
+Studied about intents in dept. Differentiated between a composition and an inheritance.
+Inheritance uses the extends keyword.
+To use composition you just have to create the object of the class.
+Note: It has to be in the same package.

+	ToDo:
+		Prepare more tomorrow and give the interview.